TEXT-Fitch rates Alabama Power senior notes 'A+'

-The notes are senior, unsecured obligations of APC and will rank equally with
+The notes are senior, unsecured obligations of Alabama Power and will rank

 The ratings and Stable Outlook for Alabama Power reflect consistent financial